Hearty Homemade Bread - Recipe for 6-8 Loaves

 For years, I used a sturdy round Rubbermaid wash basin to make my bread in.
 It worked wonderfully well and I found that the dough didn't stick to the sides as much as it does when using stainless steel, so clean-up was easier.
 If you can find one of these, I highly recommend it or a heavy plastic wash basin.
 Wash basins really do the trick for making large batches of bread.

-- Start adding in the flour (15-20 cups), using either a soup bowl or a flour scoop.
+- Start adding in the flour, using either a soup bowl or a flour scoop.
 You don't need to measure your flour because you will go by how your dough feels.

 - Keep adding flour and stirring with a wooden spoon until your dough becomes stiff and too hard to stir.

-- Sprinkle more flour on the top of the dough ball and start kneading the bread dough with your hands.
+- Sprinkle flour liberally over the top of the dough and start kneading the bread dough with your hands.

-- Keep kneading and adding flour each time dough starts to feel sticky.
+- Keep adding flour and kneading each time dough starts to feel sticky.

 - When dough becomes firm, start folding bread dough inward with the heel of your hand, folding and heeling, working in a circle.
 Dough will develop an elastic feel.

-- Continue adding flour, kneading and heeling until dough no longer sticks to your hands.
+- Continue kneading and heeling and adding flour until dough no longer sticks to your hands.